 TD Ameritrade Essential Portfolios

 TD Ameritrade Essential Portfolios is meant to give you a simple and affordable robo-advisor option.
 There is no cost to open an account and its mobile apps are also free.
 There is only one management fee of 0.30% no matter how much you invest.
 This fee is competitive with other brokers and robo-advisors.
-The minimum deposit for an account is $5,000.
+The minimum balance to begin investing is $5,000.
+Alternatively, TD Ameritrade will let you open an account with $500, provided you set up automatic recurring deposits.
 The ETFs in your account will charge you fees but their expense ratios are between 0.06% and 0.08%.
 That’s low.
 Many other robo-advisors have an average ETF expense ratio closer to 0.15%.